ADM Capital and Partners Announce Inaugural Transaction for Indonesia Green Lending Platform

 ADMCF/ADM Capital in 2016 received a Design Funding Grant from Convergence Blended Finance (“Convergence”) to help build the lending platform and initial pipeline of projects.

-Others have also stepped in with support to various aspects of the inaugural TLFF project, including potential funding for a 9,700 hectare Wildlife Conservation Area in one of the two RLU Jambi concessions neighboring the National Park.
-This would allow continued free range for, in particular, the 150 remaining Sumatran elephants (four family groups) living in the southern parts of the forest and bordering concession areas.
+Others have also stepped in with support to various aspects of the inaugural TLFF project, including potential funding for a 9,700 hectare Wildlife Conservation Area in one of the two RLU Jambi concessions neighbouring the National Park.
+This would allow a continued free range for, in particular, the 150 remaining Sumatran elephants (four family groups) living in the southern parts of the forest and bordering concession areas.